Washington Monument

 Visiting

 The observation deck is at 152 metres and accessible by elevator.
-Tickets are free but require a timed-entry reservation through recreation.gov, which fills up weeks in advance in summer.
-Same-day tickets occasionally become available at the monument itself when reservations are no-shows.
-The view from the top takes in the full length of the National Mall from the Lincoln Memorial to the Capitol, the White House to the north, and on clear days extends well into Maryland and Virginia.
+Tickets are free but require a timed-entry reservation through recreation.gov, which fills weeks in advance in summer.
+Same-day tickets occasionally become available at the monument when reservations are no-shows.
+The view from the top covers the full length of the National Mall from the Lincoln Memorial to the Capitol, the White House to the north, and on clear days extends well into Maryland and Virginia.

-The monument is on the National Mall between the Lincoln Memorial and the Capitol, close to the Smithsonian Metro stations (Blue/Orange/Silver lines).
+The monument is on the Mall between the Lincoln Memorial and the Capitol, close to the Smithsonian Metro stations.
 The park around the base is open continuously.
 The monument itself operates on restricted hours and closes on federal holidays.

 The National Mall Context